 Tim and I spent months, years even, brainstorming this list.
 We wanted to come up with 50 travel-related adventures that not only sounded exciting to us, but are also doable for many people.

-We know what it is like to have limited time to travel (Tim works a full-time job and we have two kids in school).
+We know what it is like to have limited time to travel.
 So we wanted to include a good mix of life-changing multi-day adventures with spine-tingling, adrenaline rushes that can be done in a few days or less.

 There are hundreds of activities we could have added to this list.
 It was very difficult narrowing it down to just 50…but here they are.
 50 adventures we plan to do in our lifetime…want to join us?